-For the sake of discussing modeling , we now rewrite the forward problem in Eq. ~\eqref{forward} using the new coordinates:
+We now rewrite the forward problem in Eq. ~\eqref{forward} using the new coordinates:

-where $\mathcal{M}_{VAE}=\mathcal{F\circ G}_{VAE}$, $\circ$ stands for function composition, and we assume no error induced by the VAE dimensionality reduction.
-The complexity and non-linearity of $\mathcal{G}_{VAE}$ imply that the forward operator $\mathcal{M}_{VAE}$ will exhibit considerable irregularity, making it difficult to replace with a surrogate model.
-Hence, when utilizing only a latent parametrization, two key prerequisites for successful and efficient MCMC, namely prior fidelity and the implementation of surrogate modeling, diverge from each other.
-Consequently, we investigate alternative approaches for constructing an accurate surrogate that avoids utilizing the latent parametrization for the modeling aspect while retaining it for the prior representation.
-Building upon the insights presented in \citet{meles2022bayesian}, we proceed to explore modeling based on PCA.
-Without any loss of generality, we consider a complete set of principal components for realizations of the deep generative network (implemented via $\mathcal{G}_{PCA} (\vx_{full})= \mathcal{G}_{VAE}({\vz}) = \vu$) and rewrite Eq. ~\eqref{forward} as:
+where $\mathcal{M}_{DGM}=\mathcal{F\circ G}_{DGM}$, $\circ$ stands for function composition, and we assume no error induced by the DGM dimensionality reduction.
+The complexity and non-linearity of $\mathcal{G}_{DGM}$ imply that the forward operator $\mathcal{M}_{DGM}$ will exhibit considerable irregularity, making it difficult to learn a surrogate model.
+Consequently, we investigate alternative approaches that avoids using the latent parametrization for surrogate modeling while retaining it for the prior representation.
+Building upon \citet{meles2022bayesian}, we explore surrogate modeling based on PCA-inputs spanning the \textit{Global} spatial extent of the input.
+Without any loss of generality, we consider a complete set of Global Principal Components (in the following, GPCs) for realizations of the DGM (implemented via $\mathcal{G}_{GPC} (\vx^{full}_{GPC})= \mathcal{G}_{DGM}({\vz}) = \vu$) and rewrite Eq. ~\eqref{forward} as: